ArthTechnologies/.github/profile/README.md

 # Privacy Policy

 This is the first version of the Arth privacy policy, published 1:49PM Central Standard Time on October the 20th, 2022.
+Formatting Tweaks were made on October 21.
 This version is currently in effect and no future version has been published yet.

 Right to be forgotten: